Tradition. According to Webster’s Dictionary, it is defined as follows:

 So, why, ladies, do we keep it up?

 In part, we continue the practices simply to quiet the objections of the troops, who balk at the mere suggestion of change.
-“What do you think about eating at home this Thanksgiving?”
+“What do you think about having dinner here this Christmas?”
 “What!
 Eat here?
-It’s not Thanksgiving if we stay home!”
+It’s not Christmas if we stay home!”
 “What’s that red stuff?
 Where’s the cranberry sauce from the can?”
 “But we always hang up 8,000 lights outside.
 Why can’t we do it this year?”

-Ultimately though, and despite the mass howlings of protest over the mere idea of change, the real reason runs much deeper, and can be summed up in a phrase—“the green bean casserole.”
+Ultimately though, and despite the howls of protest over the mere idea of change, the real reason runs much deeper, and can be summed up in a phrase—“the green bean casserole.”

 The green bean casserole is ubiquitous at holiday meals.
-Across America, millions of festive tables will be graced with the green bean casserole, a dish that surfaces only during holiday seasons and thankfully retires to the netherlands of the recipe box once the celebrations are through.
+Across America, millions of festive tables will be graced with the green bean casserole, a dish that surfaces only during the holidays and thankfully retires to the nether-lands of the recipe box once the celebrations are through.

 Consisting of milk, a can of cream of mushroom soup, frozen green beans and dehydrated fried onions, the green bean casserole’s ingredients list reads like the last remaining rations in a fall-out shelter.
 Why, aside from the milk, would anyone voluntarily consume any of the above, let alone slop them together and bake them into a bubbling mass to plop on the table as part of a festive holiday dinner?